4043094/4043094.github.io/index.md

 Hello, and welcome to my website!
 ## About Me
 Hello.
 My name is Daniel, and I live in Midlothian, VA.
-I am 10 years old and I have 1 sister and 1 brother.
+I have 1 sister and 1 brother.
 ## My Intrests
-Right now, I am intrested in AI and GitHub.
+Right now, I am intrested in AI.
 ### Thank you for being on my website!